 Ben ruminated over the words briefly – the sentiment, the slight grin on Travis’ face as he’d spoken them – but the implication rolled from his mind as soon as he sat back against the vinyl cushion and popped a tortilla chip into his mouth.
 The salsa was spicy, full of green chiles, and the corn chips were crispy and surprisingly good.
 Within minutes, he had consumed almost the entire basket.

-Travis peeled open a peanut shell from the bowl on the table, emptied its contents into his mouth, tossed the empty casing to the floor.
+Travis peeled open a peanut shell from the small bowl on the table, emptied its contents into his mouth, tossed the empty casing to the floor.
 “So how long are you in Aspen?” he asked.

 “A few more days,” Ben replied.